RTO Investors Have Opportunity to Lead Rentokil Initial plc Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO).
+BENSALEM, Pa., Dec.
+16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO).

 Class Period: December 1, 2023 – September 10, 2024